 Naomi Watts is starring as Bell, described as the female Lawrence of Arabia for the impact the English woman had in the Middle East and her work in establishing what would become the modern framework for Jordan and Iraq.
-She was an explorer, writer, archeologist and political attache and during World War I, worked for British Intelligence.
+She was an explorer, writer, archeologist and political attache and worked for British Intelligence during World War I.

 Pattinson will play T.E.
 Lawrence, the archeologist-turned-British Army officer who played key roles in Middle Eastern revolutions in the same time period and became close friends with Bell.
-Peter O'Toole portrayed the explorer in the 1962 classic.
+Peter O'Toole earned an Oscar nom for portraying the explorer in the 1962 classic Lawrence of Arabia.